veloxpack/tools/ffmpeg-lite/README.md

-# FFMPEG
+# FFmpeg Lite

-A full-featured, statically-linked FFMPEG Docker image optimized for video transcoding with support for modern codecs including AV1, VP9, H.264, H.265, and audio codecs like Opus and MP3.
+A full-featured, statically-linked FFmpeg Docker image optimized for video transcoding with support for modern codecs including AV1, VP9, H.264, H.265, and audio codecs like Opus and MP3.

 ## Features